Turkey history tour

 This small group tour has a maximum of 16 participants, meaning that we have a low impact on the environments and communities we visit and are able to ensure that we do not disrupt or lead to the displacement of local people.
 The small number also allows us to stay in unique, family-run hotels that cannot benefit from coach tours and other mass tourism due to their limited sizes.

-Funds are donated on line and matched by our Intrepid Foundation for a local NGO called Mavi Kalem.
+Funds are donated on line and matched by our charitable foundation for a local NGO called Mavi Kalem.
 The organisation supports women and children with a variety of educational and social support programmes in Istanbul.
 For example, they are running Turkish classes for Syrian women and children at the moment in order to help refugees assimilate themselves.
 Last year during our Intrepid Foundation fundraising month we held a charity auction of locally produced art and souvenirs to raise funds for this project.

 A Fair Deal: